Skip to main content

 • Usage trend and Upcoming expirations & renewals widgets, plus a severity-aware alert bar that surfaces critical signal at the top of the page.

-• Take the Tour guided walkthrough for first-time admins, and an SLM activation gate that shows a clear lock card instead of empty widgets when SLM is inactive.
+• Take the Tour guided walkthrough for first-time admins, and a Software License Monitoring (SLM) activation gate that shows a clear lock card instead of empty widgets when SLM is inactive.

 New OpenLM Homepage dashboard with KPI cards for offline servers and denied requests, a license server health donut, denied features and features-in-use bar charts, and saturated and underutilized license pool widgets